Picture of Dr Balwi examining a patient who has an androgenetic alopecia.

 In addition to the treatment options mentioned above, there are other practical and accessible tips for dealing with the condition:

 • Accept your hair loss.
-It is important to acknowledge that hair loss is a first step in a natural process that affects many people.
+It is important to acknowledge that hair loss is a first step in a natural ageing process that affects many people.
 By accepting the situation, you can begin to find ways to manage it.

 • Consult a professional.
 If you are concerned about your hair loss, speak to a doctor or dermatologist.
-They will provide you with information about the causes and treatments for hair loss.
+They will provide you with information about the causes and treatments for your hair loss.

 If you are considering hair transplantation, consult a specialist beforehand.
 You will receive an assessment of your hair loss and determine if it is possible in your case.